Corporate Volunteering

 • Wellbeing: spending a day in a beautiful place with abundant nature combined with the gentle-to-moderate exercise of doing practical outdoors tasks has an uplifting and positive effect on emotional and mental wellbeing

-Horsenden is a nature reserve and working community farm in the borough of Ealing.
-At around 80 hectares, the site spans ancient woodland, meadows, ponds and wetlands, and hedgerows.
-It’s home to many animal, wildflower and tree species, some of which are rare for the area (such as dyer’s greenweed), and others which are indicator species for ancient woods (such as bluebells, wood anemones, dog mercury, wild service trees).
-If Ealing is the “Queen of the suburbs“, Horsenden is the jewel in her crown.
+Horsenden is a nature reserve and working community farm in the borough of Ealing, and the largest green space in the borough, at around 90 hectares.
+The site spans ancient woodland, meadows, ponds and wetlands, and hedgerows.
+It’s home to many animal, wild flower, and tree species, some of which are rare for the area (such as dyer’s greenweed), and others which are indicator species for ancient woods (such as bluebells, wood anemones, dog mercury, wild service trees).
+If Ealing is the “Queen of the suburbs“, Horsenden is undoubtedly the jewel in her crown.

-It is looked after by the Friends of Horsenden, a group of local volunteers who care for the site with the Ealing Park Ranger team, undertaking the long term conservation plan and seasonal site management for biodiversity and public use.
+The farm and nature reserve is looked after by Friends of Horsenden CIC, a charity run by and made up of local volunteers.
+We work with the Ealing Parks Ranger team, delivering the long term and seasonal management for biodiversity and public use.

 What to expect?

-The sessions we offer are focused mainly on conservation and site management, contributing immensely to the biodiversity work undertaken on the site, and allowing the public to continue enjoying Ealing’s largest green space.
+The sessions we offer are focused on nature conservation and site management, contributing to the habitat and biodiversity improvement work of the charity, and allowing the public to continue enjoying Ealing’s largest green space.

 The tasks are practical and vary seasonally, but typical examples include: